-Four days earlier, on Monday, the roadside assistance ranger determined that the boy "appeared to be in respiratory distress and (was) trembling" and his clothing "was soaked with an unknown chemical," according to the probable-cause affidavit.
+When the boy was found Monday by the roadside assistance ranger, he "appeared to be in respiratory distress and (was) trembling" and his clothing "was soaked with an unknown chemical," the probable-cause affidavit said.

 The ranger then found Barahona on the ground beside the truck and called for help.